klesh/fu/README.md

 # Introduction

-`fu` stands for `File Uploader`, a utility design to help you upload images/files and produce Markdown/HTML snippets with couple of clicks.
+`fu` stands for `File to URL`, a utility design to help you upload images/files and produce Markdown/HTML snippets with couple of clicks.

 # Features